Meshv12/Time-Series-Forecasting-of-Food-Price-Index-/README.md

 # 📈 Time Series Forecasting of Food Price Index (FPI)

-A research project focused on building and comparing statistical and deep learning models to forecast the Food Price Index (FPI) — a key economic indicator used to track global food price trends.
+A research project focused on building and comparing statistical and deep learning models to forecast the Food Price Index (FPI)-a key economic indicator used to track global food price trends.
 This study explores hybrid modeling techniques to improve prediction accuracy in the presence of seasonal, nonlinear, and volatile data patterns.

 ---